paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-016-security-cooperation.md

   (B) military and civilian personnel of the defense or security ministry of that foreign government or international or regional security organization.

-(3) An exchange of personnel under an international defense personnel exchange agreement under this section may only be made with the concurrence of the Secretary to State 11 So in original.
-Probably should be “Secretary of State”. to the extent the exchange is with either of the following:
+(3) An exchange of personnel under an international defense personnel exchange agreement under this section may only be made with the concurrence of the Secretary of State to the extent the exchange is with either of the following:

   (A) A non-defense security ministry of a foreign government.